jzhoubu/vsearch/README.md

 ## 🍉 Citation
-If you find our code, models, or the paper useful, please cite the paper:
+If you find this repository useful, please consider giving ⭐ and citing our paper:
 ```
 @inproceedings{
 zhou2024retrievalbased,